DylanMoss1/Crystal-Ball/README.md

 1. Go to `Mods -> Crystal Ball -> Edit seed filter`
 2. Add a new filter with `Add row`
-3. Configure the filter
+3. Configure the filter:
-    - Select the min/max ante the jokers will appear (inclusive)
+    - **Min/max ante:** Select the min/max ante the jokers will appear (inclusive)
-    - Select the _minimum_ number of jokers that must be found (or `All` to search for all selected jokers)
+    - **Num matches:** Select the _minimum_ number of jokers that must be matched (or `All` to select all jokers)
 5. Start a new game as normal
     - Expect the first seed search to take a long time

 ### Where Can Jokers Be Found?

 **Non-legendary Jokers:**
-- Found in shop & buffoon packs.
+- Found in shop & buffoon packs
 - Number of re-rolls scales per ante:
   - Ante 1 ⇒ 0 re-rolls, Ante 2 ⇒ 1 re-roll, etc.

 **Legendary Jokers:**
-- Found in arcana & spectral packs.
+- Found in arcana & spectral shop packs

-This mod does not search for jokers found in skip vouchers packs.
+This mod does **not** search for jokers from another other source, including packs / jokers found via skip tags.

 ## Future Plans